 Some women experience bladder problems such as passing urine more frequently, developing urinary tract infections and sometimes incontinence.
 If you have a burning pain when passing urine or are passing small amounts of urine frequently, it’s worth checking with your GP to see if you have a bladder infection.

 Pelvic floor exercises may help to improve your bladder control.
 You can read how to do these on the NHS Choices website.

 Putting on weight

-Weight gain, especially around the waist, is common during both cancer treatment and the menopause.
-Your GP or practice nurse will be able to give you more information on achieving a healthy weight if needed or they can refer you to a dietician for further advice if necessary.
+Weight changes, especially around the waist, are common during both cancer treatment and the menopause.
+Maintaining a healthy weight is important for long-term health.
+There are many ways to avoid gaining weight and to lose any extra weight you may have put on.
+Your GP or practice nurse can give you more information on achieving a healthy weight or they can refer you to a dietitian for further advice if necessary.